How to Make a Big Difference by Shopping Small

-The Holiday season is here.
+The Holiday season is here!
 It's been on the minds of small business owners for a few months now.
-We start thinking about it so early, because for most of us, late November and December sales get us through the slow Fall and Spring months of the New Year.
+We start thinking about it so early, because November and December sales get us through the slow Fall and Spring months of the New Year.

 Tips on how to support small business around the Holidays: